Ciaran64/git_class/README.md

 ## Data
-Data aquired from the CDC cosisting of 1000s or rown
+Data aquired from the CDC cosisting of 1000s or rows